 • …you have lifetime access to the course plus any and all future updates.
 (There’s a couple I’ve been asked about that I’m thinking about….whilst they are still thoughts I’ll leave them there…but who knows!)

 • There’s a 30 day No Questions Asked Money Back guarantee if you enrol and find that you don’t enjoy the course or it’s not for you.

 That’s brings the story up to date…

 And without any of the bonuses you're still looking at a cost of less than $8 per lesson.
 Throw in the bonuses and it makes this a no brainer.

 Time to make a decision - enrollment details are below!

 30 Day 100% Money Back Guarantee: We know that you'll find the unique deliberate practice bass teaching in Walking Basslines 101 will help you learn walking bass.
 We want you to be just as confident with your purchase though, so there's a full 30 day no questions asked guarantee period.

 If for whatever reason you're not satisfied, all you have to do is drop us an email and let us know.
 We'll refund your purchase ASAP with no hassles and no hoops to jump through, and we can part as friends.

-Hitting the 'Join Now' button is the easiest and most cost effective way to get started learning these working songs.
-Remember that only 50 students will be taken on in this run....
+Hitting the 'Join Now' button is the easiest and most cost effective way to get started learning to walk on the bass.